XantreDev/preact-signals/packages/react/README.md

 ## Alterations

 Ignoring updates while rendering same component in render.
-Since this behavior causes double rerendering in some cases.
+Since this behavior causes double or infinite rerendering in some cases.

 ```tsx
 const A = () => {